“So, are you going to look for work when you get home?” she asked.

 My life that was once confined to a cubicle not even wide enough for me to stretch out my arms was now a worldwide adventure full of possibilities.
 The road was my Neverland.

 And then I started to think, why was that a bad thing?
 What’s wrong with not having a regular job?
 What’s wrong with travelling?
 What’s wrong with not getting married at 25?
 People get the misconception that I don’t work and just piss around all day, but that is far from the truth.
-I work harder today than I ever did at my 9-5, the only difference is I enjoy it, and I also enjoy the freedom to travel and live life on my own terms.
+I work harder today as a blogger than I ever did at my 9-5, the only difference is I enjoy it, and I also enjoy the freedom to travel and live life on my own terms.

 I’m happier, healthier, more motivated and more excited about life than ever.